zsk612/tp/docs/DeveloperGuide.md

 ##### Implementation

-When the user attempts to add a new profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, and CommandResult classes will be accessed, and the following sequence of actions is called to return a CommandResult object containing the feedback message and execution status.
+When the user attempts to add a new profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile and CommandResult classes will be accessed, and the following sequence of actions is called to prompt execution result to user:

 1. User executes `add /n Schwarzenegger /h 188 /w 113 /e 100 /c 2500`
     1. `ProfileSession` calls `Ui.getCommand()` to receive user input.
-    2. `ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
+    1. `ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
 1. Creating ProfileAdd object.
     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileAdd`.
 1. Executing command
     1. `ProfileSession` calls `ProfileAdd.execute()` with the rest of parsed input.
     1. `ProfileAdd` calls `ProfileStorage.loadData()` to load existing profile in the system.
-If there is an existing profile, `ProfileAdd` returns a `CommandResult` object, which includes a message stating profile existed and `FAILED` execution status.
-Otherwise, the process continues with step `iii`, to `ProfileSession`.
+If there is an existing profile, `ProfileAdd` returns a failure result to `ProfileSession`.
+Otherwise, the process continues with step `iii`.
     1. `ProfileAdd` calls `ProfileParser.extractCommandTagAndInfo()` to parse user input into specific tags and information.
     1. Based on the parsed information from `ProfileParser.extractCommandTagAndInfo()`, `ProfileAdd` creates a new `Profile`.
     1. `ProfileAdd` calls `ProfileStorage.saveData()` to save the Profile object.
-    1. `ProfileAdd` returns a `CommandResult` object, which includes a message stating successful profile addition and `OK` execution status, to `ProfileSession`.
+    1. `ProfileAdd` returns a successful result to `ProfileSession`.
 1. Prompting result to user.
     1. `ProfileSession` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
     1. `ProfileSession` calls `Ui.showToUser()` to show result to the user.